410735038/DriveAtHome/README.md

 ## how to play?
 ### how to execute...
 We use Openpose from Mediapipe to check the body points of people, and calculate it to make people drive the arduino car.
-You can run the Connecttest02.py file to execute this project, if you can't I think is lack of some resource, we're so sorry about that, maybe you can find some substitutions or alternatives.
+You can run the Connecttest02.py file to execute this project, if you can't I think is beacause lack of some resource, we're so sorry about that, maybe you can find some substitutions or alternatives.

 ### AR
 AR is reference from [here](https://github.com/jayantjain100/Augmented-Reality)!!!
 Thanks a lot!